DhruvBhatnagar99/PowerBI-Project-Revenue-Insights-in-Hospitality-Domain-Dashboard/README.md

 ### Project Overview:
-This Power BI project focuses on analyzing revenue insights within the hospitality domain, specifically hotels booking.
+This Power BI project focuses on analyzing Revenue Insights within the Hospitality domain, specifically Hotel Booking.
 The dashboard offers:

 1. Visualized revenue trends across different booking sources and periods.
 2. Insights into the impact of room types, packages, and pricing on revenue.

-Designed for revenue managers and hotel professionals, this dashboard provides actionable insights for revenue optimization.
+Designed for revenue managers and hotel professionals, this interactive dashboard provides actionable insights for revenue optimization.